Economy of Addis Ababa: Sanitation and infrastructure

 The city administration also introduced condominium housing program to revitalize housing deficient for every residents.
-37.92% housing units are rental houses owned and administrated by the government and regions.
+37.92% housing units are rental houses owned and administered by the government and regions.
 25% of the housing stock is informal settlement.
 As of 2006, Addis Ababa's housing stock under private ownership was 42% compared to other urban cities, which were 35%.

 Sanitation still remains poor in Addis Ababa and water supply feeds from river reservoirs and groundwater, notably the Gefersa, Legedadi and Dire and Akaki wellfields respectively.
 44% of population use clean water while 30% are connected with sewage services.

 During Abiy Ahmed's premiership, Addis Ababa and its vicinities underwent Beautifying Sheger.
 This project is aimed to enhance the green coverage and beauty of the city.
 In 2018, Abiy initiated a project called "Riverside" planned to expand riverbanks for 56 km, from the Entoto Mountains to the Akaki river.

 Traffic

 In recent years, Addis Ababa's urban environment has rapidly grown.
 For example, the traffic sector shows an improvement with expansion of accommodate cars despite there are problems with pedestrians.
 Accidents involving fatalities and pollutions can be addressed by the Addis Ababa Road and Transport Bureau (AARTB).
 The AARTB proposed a ten-year non-motorized transport (NMT) strategy to create a better urban environment.
 85% of travels are by walking, cycling and public transport, while 15% is by private car.
 However, the transport recently focused more in personal cars rather than the rest modes.

-Large investments are made in new infrastructure, including roads, the Light Trail, Bus Rapid Transit system (BRT), and improved standard and practices for integrating pedestrian facilities in major transport capital projects.
+Large investments are made in new infrastructure, including roads, the Light Rail, Bus Rapid Transit system (BRT), and improved standard and practices for integrating pedestrian facilities in major transport capital projects.
 The city also offers investment to road asset stock, with 26% of its capital investment budget dedicated to public transport.
 However, these investment reforms less affected economic and mobility value for than resident than the planners envision.